 Will it Light?
 Test Your Understanding

-Figures 13-23 below show an LED and a resistor connected in a breadboard.
+Figures 22-30 below show an LED and a resistor connected in a breadboard.
 Some are connected correctly and others are not.
 Take a guess as to whether the LED will light or not, then click the links below the image to find out.
-All of the circuits below should realize the same circuit, shown in the schematic below:
+All of the circuits below are versions of the same circuit, shown in the schematic in Figure 21:

-As in Figure 14, will the LED below light up when you power the board?
+If your board is wired as in Figure 22, will the LED below light up when you power the board?
 Take a guess, then click the link below the image to find out.

 Try another one.
-As in Figure 16, will the LED below light up when you power the board?
+When wired as in Figure 24, will the LED below light up when you power the board?
 Take a guess, then click the link below the image to find out.

-Below, as shown in Figure 23, the three LED’s are connected in parallel using two rows.
+Below, in Figure 31, the three LED’s are connected in parallel using two rows.
 They are then connected to power and ground by connecting the rows to the voltage row and the ground row.
 These three LEDs are in parallel with each other.

 Many options are possible using a breadboard, which is what makes them very useful and convenient for building circuits.
 Once you understand which holes are connected to each other (and which ones are not), you can build any circuit very quickly.